ataki/ataki.github.io/_posts/2021-11-09-notes-bridgewater-mp3.md

 ---
 layout: post
-title: Bridgewater: Effects of  Monetary Policy 3 (Notes)
+title: Bridgewater effects of mp3 notes
 ---

 Bridgewater just published an article on the state of inflation.
 The article